tjanczuk/edge/README.md

 ## How to: marshal data

-Edge module can marhshal any JSON-serializable value between .NET and node.js.
+Edge module can marshal any JSON-serializable value between .NET and node.js.
 Edge also supports marshaling between node.js `Buffer` instance and a .NET `byte[]` array to help you efficiently pass binary data.

 You can call .NET from node.js and pass in a complex JavaScript object as follows: